 There are several key differences between leasehold and freehold, including:

 - With freehold, you own the gardens included with the property.
 It’s also your responsibility to keep them maintained.
 With leasehold, shared gardens belong to the freeholder.
+You typically pay a service charge for them to be maintained.

 What is a share of freehold?